Last updated on July 10th, 2018

 - Ninja 650 Dash Display Protector Film 6H TPU Sticker – I initially thought this was a great idea to protect the screen from UV or scratch damage.
 I was wrong.
 While the protector is nice, the display is not perfectly flat so it will invariably lift up on the edges.
 Sadly it isn’t worth it.

 The following are accessories I always keep around.
 They might not mount directly to the bike, but they sure come in handy when you need them.
+I still think they’re interesting enough for new riders for me to include them in my Kawasaki Ninja 650 mods list.

 - NOCO Genius G1100 UltraSafe Smart Battery Charger – I use this charger to keep the bike’s battery charged, or recharge it whenever I forget to plug it in.
 Every vehicle owner should have a decent smart battery charger.
+If you have an alarm, it’s a must-have.

 - Front and Rear Sport Bike Stand – I can’t conceive not having a rear stand to use for basic maintenance tasks, like oil changes, chain lubrication or even cleaning the bike.
 I have had a few different units over time.
 Depending on how much you use it, you can go with a cheaper or more expensive one.
 I’d definitely take a more affordable unit over none at all.